 No rounding of grades.
-Student letter grades will be determined by the whole number; no rounding is used.
+Letter grades will be determined by the whole number; no rounding is used.
 Therefore if a student earns a 76.9, the grade earned is 76.
-If a student receives an 84.5, the student gets an 84.
+If a student receives an 84.5, the grade earned is 84.